wilbertopachecob/movieApp/README.md

 # movieApp

-Nodejs, MYSQL, Angular app
+Nodejs, MYSQL, Angular app.
+The focus is functionality not appareance, so its not going to look like Netflix but it will work as well as it.

-## Create DB
+# Create and import DB

 Connect to your MYSQL Server and execute